Fultondale, Alabama: Government

 The current mayor is Larry Holcomb, who is in his first term.
 Members of the City Council are Billy Hughes, Josh Bryant, Timothy McWilliams, Kristi Jennings and Jimmie H. Lay.

 In August 2016, then-Mayor Jim Lowery narrowly won the election against candidate Larry Holcomb a former Fultondale fireman, which began Jim Lowery's sixth four-year term.

 Four years later, on August 26, 2020, Larry Holcomb won the election for mayor with 983 votes to Jim Lowery's 750 votes.
 Three other incumbents were unseated in this election.
 Kristi Jennings defeated incumbent Joe Bolton with 1,096 votes to Bolton's 620 votes.
 Timothy McWilliams earned 986 votes in his victory against incumbent Tommy Loden, who earned 712 votes.
 Billy Hughes defeated incumbent Darrell Bates with 1,100 votes to Bates' 598 votes.

 Media

 Fultondale is located in the Birmingham TV and radio market.
-Newspapers include The Birmingham News (Sundays, Wednesdays, and Fridays) and The North Jefferson News (weekly).

-On May 24, 2012, Advance Publications announced that its three Alabama newspapers (in Birmingham, Mobile and Huntsville) would do away with their print editions on Mondays, Tuesdays, Thursdays and Saturdays.
-The move was a result of the continuing decline in advertising revenue and circulation for its traditional print products.
-The move places increased emphasis on their website, al.com, and reorganizes the Alabama properties into two companies: Alabama Media Group, the editorial side; and Advance Central Services Alabama, which will handle production, distribution and back-office services.
-The changes took effect on October 1, 2012, making Birmingham the second-largest city in the United States not to be served by a daily newspaper; New Orleans became the largest that same day.
+It was once served by two newspapers, the Birmingham News (originally daily, then three print editions per week before shutting down its presses and going digital-only; and The North Jefferson News, a weekly (and briefly twice-weekly) that closed in 2020.